At least 15 families displaced after raging blaze damages 6 homes in Revere

 REVERE, MASS.
 (WHDH) – At least 15 families have been displaced after a raging, wind-fueled blaze damaged six homes in Revere on Thursday afternoon, officials said.

-The fire was first reported at a triple-decker home on Endicott Avenue around 2 p.m. before it spread and burned its way through multiple adjacent multi-family homes.
+The fire started in the rear of a triple-decker home on Endicott Avenue around 2 p.m. before it spread and burned its way through adjacent multi-family homes, according to the Revere Fire Department.

-Video from SKY7 HD showed thick smoke consuming the neighborhood as flames shot from the roof of the building.

-The sea breeze than fanned the flames, causing the fire to spread quickly from building to building.
+Video from SKY7 HD showed thick smoke consuming the neighborhood as flames shot from the roof of the building before flying cinders jumped to the other homes.
+The sea breeze then fanned the flames, causing the fire to spread quickly.

+“I opened the door in the back and I saw smoke coming up and saw flames coming straight to my face,” one man said.
+He grabbed his 1-year-old dog Coco and escaped their third-floor apartment. ”

 Firefighters from several communities could be seen on ladder trucks high above the buildings dousing the fire with water.

-The fire has has since been knocked down but crews are continuing to monitor for hot sports.
+The fire has since been knocked down but crews are continuing to monitor for hot sports.

+“I was on my way home I could see the smoke in the sky and it looked like it was near my house and all the fire engines were coming by,” said Colleen DiCicco who lives in one of the homes that ignited.
+“I came up the street, I had to park my car I ran up and this is what I see.”

-Residents who live in one of the burning homes said they are unsure if their pets made it out to safety.
+A woman who lives in one of the burning homes said she is unsure if her pet was able to make it out to safety.

-“I don’t know what happen.
+“I don’t know what happened.
 I have no idea.
 I’m worried about my dog.
-She is inside,” one woman said.
+She is inside,” the woman said.

 The Red Cross is responding to the scene to assist displaced residents and first responders.